 - Sexual Function- pelvic floor muscles aide in sexual function including orgasm and pain free sex.

-What does pelvic floor therapy treat?
+What does pelvic floor physical therapy treat?

 Dysfunctions in the pelvic floor can cause or contribute problems that greatly affect quality of life.
-Pelvic floor therapy can help with the following conditions:
+Pelvic floor physical therapy can help with the following conditions:

 Incontinence and Voiding Dysfunctions: